xthursdayx/gpodder-docker/README.md

 # gPodder Docker

-A dockerized version of [gPodder](https://gpodder.github.io/) with a built-in browser-based GUI.
+A dockerized version of the [gPodder](https://gpodder.github.io/) podcatcher with a built-in browser-based GUI.

 ### Install: